rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 > - if you need just a `bootanimation.zip` , you can extract it from the created magisk modyle

+# Limitations
+- May not work on Some Phones like OnePlus , Samsung and other highly modified roms

 ---
 ## Convert Bootanimation.zip to video